-Retaliation against an individual for filing a charge of discrimination, participating in an investigation, or opposing discriminatory practices
+Taking revenge against an individual for filing a charge of discrimination, participating in an investigation, or opposing discriminatory practices

 Employment decisions based on stereotypes or assumptions about the abilities, traits, or performance of individuals of a certain sex, race, age, religion, or ethnic group, or individuals with disabilities; and denying employment opportunities to a person because of marriage to, or association with, an individual of a particular race, religion, national origin, or an individual with a disability.
 Title VII also prohibits discrimination because of participation in schools or places of worship associated with a particular racial, ethnic, or religious group.

 Employers must post notices to all employees advising them of their rights under the laws EEOC enforces and their right to be free from retaliation.
 These notices must be accessible, as needed, to people with visual or other disabilities that affect reading.
 Title VII and the ADA cover all private employers, state and local governments, and educational institutions that employ 15 or more people.
 These laws also cover private and public employment agencies, labor organizations, and joint labor management committees that control apprenticeship and training.